-Natural resources projects in the Canadian oil sands region and Australian mining regions are typically large in scope and scale; oftentimes costing several billion dollars, and have significant requirements for equipment and labor.
-Service providers, particularly outsourced accommodations providers, in this sector must have significant operational and financial scale and resources to adequately serve these sizable developments.
+Natural resources projects in the Canadian oil sands region and Australian mining regions are typically large in scope and scale; oftentimes costing several billion dollars, with significant requirements for equipment and labor.
+Service providers, particularly outsourced accommodations providers, in this sector must have significant operational and financial scale and resources to serve these sizable developments.
 With cash flow from existing facilities coupled with our solid financial structure, we are capable and willing to invest further to support customer growth plans.
-As a result of our significant investments made over the last three years, we have more than doubled our accommodations revenues to \$1.1 billion in 2012.
-We are one of the largest global providers of accommodations services.
-We have spent \$1.1 billion for capital expenditures in North America since Oil States' IPO and \$362.4 million in Australia since Oil States' acquisition of The MAC in 2010.
-Our largest lodge, Wapasu Creek Lodge, has over 5,100 rooms which we believe is the second largest lodging property in North America, in terms of rooms, second only to a hotel in Las Vegas.
+As a result of our significant investments made over the last three years, we have more than doubled our accommodations business to \$1.1 billion of revenue in 2012, becoming one of the largest global providers of accommodations services.
+We have spent \$1.1 billion for capital expenditures in North America since our IPO and \$362.4 million in Australia since our acquisition of The MAC in 2010.
+Our largest lodge, Wapasu Creek Lodge, has over 5,000 rooms which we believe is the second largest lodging property in North America, in terms of rooms, second only to a hotel in Las Vegas.
 With our proven operational track record, substantial installed base and strong balance sheet, we are able to clearly demonstrate to customers that we have the willingness to invest and have the scale to deliver premium services on their most substantial projects, reducing their project timing and counterparty risks.